adamrossnelson/CleryData/README.md

 # 3. Usage

- Clery data is distributed in "wide" format and provides one observation per year institution per campus (some institutions have more than one campus for Clery purposes).
+The US Department of Education distributes Clery data in "wide" format and provides one row/observation per campus (some institutions have more than one campus for Clery purposes).
 The Stata files in this repo reshape Clery data to a more research ready "long" shape and collapses data to one observation per year per institution.

 ## 3.1. clery_grabber.py

 Do File Name & Description | Suggested Nameing Convention
 ---------------------------|-----------------------------
-`clery_grabber.py` <br> Quickly grabs Clery data files from `https://ope.ed.gov/campussafety/#/datafile/list`.
+`clery_grabber.py` <br> Grabs Clery data files from `https://ope.ed.gov/campussafety/#/datafile/list`.
 Python script depends on Selenium and Geckodriver installations. | Not applicable
 `clery_discipline.do` <br> Uses the files downloaded from `https://ope.ed.gov/campussafety/#/datafile/list` to build a panel dataset of disciplinary referrals. | When prompted for log name <br> `CleryDisc05to17.log`
 `clery_arrest.do` <br> Uses the files downloaded from `https://ope.ed.gov/campussafety/#/datafile/list` to build a panel dataset of campus arrests. | When prompted for log name <br> `CleryArrest05to17.log`